In Removr, we develop solutions for removing CO2 from the atmosphere and store it permanently in the geosphere.

 Flexible, environmentally friendly and energy efficient DAC technology enabling economies of scale

-Norway and Iceland offering the world’s best launchpad for large-scale DAC
+Norway and Iceland offering an attractive initial launchpad for DAC

 Team with industrial scaling track-record, local relationships and partners with deep carbon capture and storage expertise